Emerging market revival no signal to fill your boots

 Cheap valuations after months of selling opens up easy trading opportunities for those who can get in and out quickly.

-But long-term investors need a strategy that both exploits a short-term rebound and minimises losses from long-term structural economic difficulties such as the higher cost of funding for companies.
+But long-term investors need a strategy that both exploits a short-term rebound and minimizes losses from long-term structural economic difficulties such as the higher cost of funding for companies.

 "The long-term investment landscape suggests emerging markets will continue to underperform in the long run.
 A rising rates and strengthening dollar environment is a real headwind," said Andy Warwick, multi-asset portfolio manager at BlackRock.

 "In the short term, there are tactical opportunities in emerging markets.
-We're already starting to see that, looking for value, as stabilisation of U.S. yields has made emerging market carry more attractive."
+We're already starting to see that, looking for value, as stabilization of U.S. yields has made emerging market carry more attractive."

 BlackRock has made a number of long and short trades in Turkish equities - buying and selling in a matter of weeks to capture tactical opportunities.